 Side Effects of Home Whitening Products

 In latest years, a higher number of at-home whitening kits entered the market.
-Even if they contain a lower number of hydrogen peroxide, dentists note these products come with the highest possibility of side effects.
-This is because they are readily available and there’s no professional control while using them.
+Even if they contain a lower percentage of hydrogen peroxide, dentists note these products come with the highest possibility of side effects.
+This is because they are readily available and there’s no professional oversight while using them.
 Moreover, their safety is questionable because they contain bleaching agents, even if in lower percentages.

 Here are the most common side effects resulting from using home whitening products.
 They’re not much different from the ones you may find in-office treatments but they come with a higher percentage and are sometimes more long-lasting.